MauriceWebb/next-amplifyui-sst-cognito-auth/web/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Auth flow for resources:

+Client
+1. A resource is requested.
+2. Client-side auth request schema is checked for if auth is required or not for requested resource.
+3. Request is made to server.
+Server
+1. Server recieves request.
+2. Server-side auth request schema is checked for if auth is required for requested resource.
+3. Auth schema for resource is fetched by partitionKey.
+4. Conditions are verified:
+    1.
+content_3498h34fhu.auth_d3ni39oiedH3xZaqx